 Disability and Dyslexia Service

-It is important for disabled students to know that adjustments an be made to facilitate your studies.
-The Disability and Dyslexia Service offers confidential advice and support to disabled students and prospective students.
+It is important for disabled students to know that adjustments can be made to facilitate their studies.
+RGU's Inclusion Centre offers confidential advice and support to disabled students and prospective students.

-The Disability and Dyslexia Centre, part of the Student Services' Department, is validated by the Scottish Government to undertake assessment of needs and has many years' of experience of supporting students.
-Further information can be found on the Disability and Dyslexia Service webpages.
+The Inclusion Centre, part of the Student Services' Department, is validated by the Scottish Government to undertake assessment of needs and has many years' of experience of supporting students.
+Further information can be found on the Inclusion Centre’s webpage.

 RGU Student Blog

 Our RGU student blog is written by students, for students!
 Have a look to find out what an average day at RGU is like!